 A room can range anywhere between US$5-$20 for an hour depending on how luxe it is and in which district it is.
 If you sing well, you may be rewarded with additional time, you’ll know because the timer will spontaneously increase.

-While most of the songs are Korean K-pop or ballads, there are many foreign picks from Japanese and Chinese to Western standards.
+While most of the songs are K-pop or old school Korean “Trot” ballads, there are many foreign picks from Japanese and Chinese to Western standards.
 You can also purchase drinks and sometimes even snacks while you sing the night away.

 Eat a waffle with a sheep

-Hongdae has lost of hipster cafes but perhaps the most interesting and unique cafe in Seoul features actual sheep!
+Hongdae has lost of hipster cafes but perhaps the most interesting and unique things to do in Seoul features actual sheep!
 Thanks Nature Cafe is down some stairs just off the road leading to Hongik University.
 They serve a mean waffle and fairly good coffee.
-While you wait for your food you can frolic with the fluffy friend, even posing for a selfie.
+While you wait for your food you can frolic with your fluffy friend, even posing for a selfie.

 Look out for graffiti